amreid/Odoo-on-IKS/README.md

 Helm Charts needs Kubernetes to run on top of it, IBM will not just offer a Hosting environment for Odoo, The story is much longer.

-IBM is offering the Kubernetes and Openshift
+IBM is offering Kubernetes and Openshift
 IBM is offering Odoo as a Helm Chart
 Kubernetes Cluster Integrates with third party services to give a more solid solution powered by Logging and Monitoring through  LogDNA and SysDig.
+IBM offers DBaaS , which customers can leverage to have **fully managed** service.
+IBM offers security services starting from VPN passing by services like WAF, TLS, DNS , DDOS and GLB powered by Cloudflare.
 IBM has a Catalog of CP Services which can enrich the solution above and beyond.

 ##  Technical Architecture
-IBM Cloud VPC is the Infrastructure backbone which hosts IKS (IBM Kubernetes Service).
+IBM Cloud **VPC** is the Infrastructure backbone which hosts IKS (IBM Kubernetes Service).
 We picked IKS on top of Openshift to keep the solution simple and cheaper.

-IBM Cloud™ Virtual Private Cloud (VPC) is your own protected space in the IBM Cloud.
+**IBM Cloud™ Virtual Private Cloud (VPC)** is your own protected space in the IBM Cloud.
 IBM Cloud VPC provides the advanced security of private cloud with the agility and ease of public cloud.

 IBM Cloud™ Kubernetes (IKS) Service is the core of the solution and its main tasks are to automate, isolate, secure, manage, and monitor your workloads across zones or regions.

 IBM Cloud Kubernetes Service partners with other third-party service providers to enhance your cluster with top-notch logging, monitoring, and storage tools.

 LogDNA is a third-party service that you can use to add intelligent logging capabilities to your cluster and apps.

 Sysdig is a third-party, cloud-native container analytics system that you can use to gain insight into the performance and health of your compute hosts, apps, containers, and networks.

+Security is provided end to end - VPN is used to encrypt the communication between the users and the hosted System.
+CIS, Cloud Internet Services is used to provide services like DDoS, WAF, TLS ..., etc.

+Object storage is used also to provide the availability to backup and archive data properly.

+The architecture gives the customer huge benefits like,
+   - Kubernetes cluster is available through multi-region.
+   - The system will be accessible even if we lose the cluster itself.
+   - Leveraging Full managed services from IBM Catalog like DBaaS.

 Odoo is available at IBM Cloud Helm Charts, This document will use version 13.0.5.